 More specific advice would be to use the technology inside your business that already controls this data (or should at least) to govern this process, the requisite security and roles within your business and across your teams.
 Help them by putting in a technology framework the helps control and evidence compliance should the worst ever happen.
 If you have software you use everyday and it contains lots of sensitive data, start to investigate the security models and data protections it can provide out-of-the-box and see if you already have answers to the challenges you face.

 GDPR is about data security.
 So, once you’ve explained what needs to be done, provide best practice guidelines or advice for making sure you get there.
 Clear policies in unambiguous terms, circulated to all and possibly signed up to leave less room for error.
 Establish how you’ll keep your sensitive information safe, and who and where will have access to it, inside and outside your business.

-As an FM organisation think also about how you’ll manage data across devices, whether professional or personal.
+As an Facilities Management organisation think also about how you’ll manage data across devices, whether professional or personal.
 Your employees, like anyone else, own smartphones, tablets and laptops.
 They need to be able to access data quickly and easily as they do in their personal lives – but you also need to ensure that your systems include secure sign-in, so your employees can only view information that relates directly to them.
-FM businesses are doubly exposed here, with a need to ensure their own staff are equipped and protected, along with the systems they implement and manage for the customers.
+Facilities Management businesses are doubly exposed here, with a need to ensure their own staff are equipped and protected, along with the systems they implement and manage for the customers.
 Start by asking your software partners to help you with this.
 Understand what you have as standard and no doubt you’ll be pleasantly surprised.
 Any software worth its salt will offer you some reliable, well thought through security in this respect.
 If it doesn’t, dump it as it’s a hole in your organisation you can do without!

 3 Review processes, and partners